LucaMusca/ServusComputator/readme.md

-# Symbolic expressions evaluation in Java
+# Algebraic expressions parser and evaluator in Java
 ## Examples of usage
 You can create new variables using `Parser::newVariable`.